saedeht/Cross-Lingual-NLU_Invasive-Embedding-Model/README.md

 ![GitHub Repo](https://img.shields.io/badge/Research-Paper-blue)

-🔜 Code and other related files will be released upon acceptance...
+🔜 More details will be released upon acceptance...

 # An Invasive Embedding Model in Favor of Low-Resource Languages Understanding